 Dual Output Booster |

-Aggregation of 8 ports (4 in-line links) RJ45 10/100/1G into 1 SFP+ 1G-10G output Direct link aggregation, no required management, installation or driver Ingress VLAN Tagging Data Diode function Non-intrusive to the network Supports link failure propagation PoE passthrough Redundant powering The fail-safe in-line design ensures uninterrupted network operation in case of power loss Network ports are galvanically separated from the monitor port for maximum security |
+Aggregation of 8 ports (4 in-line links) RJ45 10/100/1G into 1 SFP+ 1G-10G output Direct link aggregation, no required management, installation or driver Ingress VLAN Tagging Data Diode function Non-intrusive to the network Supports link failure propagation PoE passthrough Redundant powering The fail-safe in-line design ensures uninterrupted network operation in case of power loss Network ports are galvanically separated from the monitor port for maximum security Low power consumption |

-Aggregation of 8 SFP 10/100/1G SPAN ports into 1 SFP+ 1G/10G output Non-intrusive to the network Ingress VLAN Tagging Data Diode function Redundant powering 100FX support Direct link aggregation, no required management, installation or driver |
+Aggregation of 8 SFP 10/100/1G SPAN ports into 1 SFP+ 1G/10G output Non-intrusive to the network Ingress VLAN Tagging Data Diode function Redundant powering 100FX support Direct link aggregation, no required management, installation or driver Low power consumption |

-For both the in-line and SPAN models, dual output versions are available.
-This allows for two connected tools to get the same replicated copy of all traffic that is aggregated by the TAP.
-Ingress VLAN tagging Data Diode function For example: an OT security system sensor and a network analysis tool |
+Allows for two separate tools to receive the same replicated copy of all traffic that is aggregated by the TAP.
+For example: an OT security system sensor and a network analysis tool.
+2 x SFP+ 1G/10G outputs.
+Same features as the single output variants. |

 Aggregation TAP deployment